okta/okta-developer-docs/packages/@okta/vuepress-site/use_cases/inline_hooks/saml_hook/saml_hook/index.md

 ### commands

 The `commands` object is where you can provide commands to Okta.
-It is where you can tell Okta to add additional claims to the token.
+It is where you can tell Okta to add additional claims to the assertion or to modify the existing assertion statements.

 The `commands` object is an array, allowing you to send multiple commands.
 In each array element, there needs to be a `type` property and `value` property.
 The `type` property is where you specify which of the supported commands you wish to execute, and `value` is where you supply an operand for that command.